Routes from Larche through

 Refuge (on left) and Lac du Rabuons from new trail (click photo to enlarge).

-In the summer of 2009 I used the newly created trail (not at this writing in 2012 on any map or Google Earth, but the Hut Guardian can sketch it on your map for you) that runs southeast along the French side of the crest.
+In the summer of 2009 I used the newly created trail now visible on tab.geoportail.gouv.fr (click the list of "donées" to add the IGN maps) and on the recent IGN paper map of the area.
+It runs southeast along the French side of the crest.
 I can recommend this trail for average walkers provided all the snow is off the trail.
 Ask at the Rabuons refuge if the trail is clear (in a normal year by mid-July), making very clear to them your level of skill.
 (The guardian, being a mountaineer, as in most refuges, is likely to assume that it is easy to go around snowfields by climbing up and down the rocks, or to hack out steps to cross them.)
 If there is snow on the trail, descend to St. Etienne-de-Tinée, and either follow the GR 5 or if you are not a "purist", take a bus or a taxi to Isola 2000 and pick up the Boreon trail there, saving a day or two.

-View from the new trail towards Auron village, 1000 meters (3300 feet) down, where the GR5 passes.
+View from the new trail towards Auron village, 1000 meters (3,300 feet) below this level, where the GR5 passes.

 The new trail is wide, about one-half the width of a road lane.
 From Rabuons it climbs to the south, crosses a col, and contours around a bowl (see two photos immediately below), all over slabs of rock and stones.